Teaching Kids to Cope (TKC)

 Location/Institution: Four rural high schools from the southwestern region of Pennsylvania

-The purpose of this study was to test the effectiveness of a group-administered, cognitive-behavioral interventions method, Teaching Kids to Cope (TKC), on rural adolescents.
-Subjects were randomly assigned to TKC and to the control usual care condition.
-A booster session was randomly administered at 9 months follow-up to intervention subjects.
-Measures include the Reynolds Adolescent Depression Scale (RADS) and the Coping Response Inventory-Youth (CRI-Y).
-Results indicated improvement in depressive symptomatology and certain coping skills.
-Students in TKC reported a higher use of cognitive problem-solving coping strategies.
-Limitations include reliance on self-reported measures, generalizability due to ethnicity and geographic settings, and length of postintervention follow-up.
+The purpose of the study was to test the effectiveness of a group-administered, cognitive-behavioral intervention, Teaching Kids to Cope (TKC) on rural adolescents.
+Participants were randomized to the TKC intervention group or the control group, in which participants received services as usual.
+Measures utilized include the Reynolds Adolescent Depression Scale (RADS) and the Coping Response Inventory-Youth (CRI-Y).
+Results indicate that there were improvements in depressive symptomatology and certain coping skills.
+In addition, students in TKC reported a higher use of cognitive problem-solving coping strategies.
+Limitations include reliance on self-reported measures, lack of generalizability due to ethnicity and students in other geographical settings, and length of follow-up.

 Additional References